platformatic/mcp-node/README.md

 - `packageDir`: Directory containing the package.json
 - `scriptName`: Name of the script to run
 - `args`: (Optional) Array of arguments to pass to the script
+- `stdin`: (Optional) Text to provide as standard input to the script

 Example prompt: "Run the 'start' script from the package.json in the current directory"